 And the rest is history.
 The song was picked up by travelling folk singers and German missionaries and was spread across the world, translated into over three hundred different languages.
-The three verses of the English version that we are familiar with were translated in by John Freeman Young in New York City back in 1859.
+The three verses of the English version that we are familiar with were translated by John Freeman Young in New York City back in 1859.

-And on Christmas Eve ninety-six years after Silent Night was first performed - it was the carol that was sung by the British and German soldiers on the battlefield during the amazing Christmas Eve truce that took place during World War 1.
+And on Christmas Eve in 1914, during WW1 - ninety-six years after Silent Night was first performed - it was the carol that was sung by the British and German soldiers on the battlefield during the amazing Christmas Eve truce.